oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as nodes in different recursive hierarchies, given different qualifiers.

-A node without parents is a _root node_.
-It is then necessarily also a start node, but the converse is true only if the standard definition of start node is in force.
+A _root node_ is a node without parent nodes, that is, without parents that are also nodes of the hierarchy.
+A root node is necessarily also a start node, but the converse is true only if the standard definition of start node is in force.
 A recursive hierarchy can have one or more root nodes.
 A node is a _child node_ of its parent nodes, a node without child nodes is a _leaf node_.
 Two nodes with a common parent node are _sibling nodes_ and so are two root nodes.

-The _descendants with maximum distance $d≥1$_ of a node are its child nodes and, if $d>1$, their descendants with maximum distance $d-1$, up to and including all leaf nodes that can be reached.
+The _descendants with maximum distance $d≥1$_ of a node are its child nodes and, if $d>1$, the descendants of these child nodes with maximum distance $d-1$, up to and including all leaf nodes that can be reached.
 The _descendants_ are the descendants with maximum distance $d=∞$.
 A node together with its descendants forms a _sub-hierarchy_ of the hierarchy.

-The _ancestors with maximum distance $d≥1$_ of a node are its parent nodes and, if $d>1$ their ancestors with maximum distance $d-1$, up to and including all root nodes that can be reached.
+The _ancestors with maximum distance $d≥1$_ of a node are its parent nodes and, if $d>1$ the ancestors of these parent nodes with maximum distance $d-1$, up to and including all root nodes that can be reached.
 The _ancestors_ are the ancestors with maximum distance $d=∞$.
 (See [example 59](#nonstandardstart).)

 The term `UpPath` can be used in hierarchical result sets to associate with each instance one of its ancestors, one ancestor of that ancestor and so on until a path to a start node is constructed.
 The term `Cycle` is used to tag instances in hierarchical result sets that are their own ancestor and therefore part of a _cycle_.
 These instance annotations are introduced in [section 6.2.2](#Transformationtraverse).